signalfx/signalfx-dotnet-tracing/docs/internal/releasing.md

    - follow the documentation (e.g. do not use the developer's build output, but use the installation packages instead).

-5. Create a signed tag for the merged commit
+5. Create a signed tag for the merged commit.

    ***IMPORTANT***: It is critical you use the same tag that you used in the previous steps!